-Ric Stewart (filmmaker, writer and producer) is the founder of Blues Center Foundation.
+Ric Stewart (filmmaker, DJ and producer) is the founder of Blues Center Foundation.
 He teaches Digital Media and Tourism Marketing at Tulane University and moonlights as D.J.
 Maraca on WTUL.

-Stewart founded BCF to share music culture from New Orleans and its region with future generations by curating meaningful roots music discovery experiences based oral history, delivered both live and via new technologies.
+Stewart founded BCF to share music culture from New Orleans and the South with future generations by curating meaningful roots music discovery experiences based oral history, delivered both live and via new technologies.

 Andrew Grafe Director